1. Start with your guest count and run-time

 The two numbers that drive everything else are your guest count and how long you want the booth running.
 A 360 booth can comfortably handle around 30 sessions per hour.
 A traditional open-air or mirror booth runs closer to 60 prints per hour.
 If you're hosting 150 guests and want everyone in the booth at least once, three hours of run-time is a safe baseline.
 For weddings over 200 guests, plan four hours.

 Photo booths need real space.
-A 360 booth needs roughly a 10x10 footprint with overhead clearance for the camera arm.
+A 360 PRO needs roughly a 12x12 footprint with overhead clearance for the camera arm; the 360 Express fits in 10x10.
 Mirror and open-air booths need about 8x8 plus room for a prop table.
 Confirm with your venue where the booth will live before you finalize the floorplan — not the night before.

 3. Pick a booth that matches your event style